Directors’ Academy at the 2020 Music for All National Festival

 It might be one of our best-kept secrets: the Directors’ Academy at the Music for All National Festival.
-Music for All is collaborating with Butler University music education faculty this year to offer band directors and music education majors are invited to join us for the 2017 Directors’ Academy at the Music for All National Festival, presented by Yamaha.
-For three days you can immerse yourself in classes, clinics, concerts, rehearsals, and social interactions with icons of the band world, in collaboration with Butler University’s world-class music education faculty.
+Music for All is collaborating with Butler University music education faculty this year to offer band directors and music education majors an opportunity to join us for the Directors’ Academy at the Music for All National Festival, presented by Yamaha.
+For three days, you can immerse yourself in classes, clinics, concerts, rehearsals, and social interactions with icons of the band world, in collaboration with Butler University’s world-class music education faculty.
 Choir and orchestra opportunities will follow in future years.

-- One hour “Master Class” with each of the Featured Band evaluators where they will discuss their philosophy, professional experience, and offer guidance and advice
+- One hour “Master Class” with each of the Directors’ Academy clinicians where they will discuss their philosophy, professional experience, and offer guidance and advice.

 What differentiates this from other opportunities?